 • θ occurs only once.
 Example Go to topic • θ occurs several times but always as the argument of the same trigonometric function.
 Example Go to topic • the equation has different trigonometric functions but they all have the same argument, θ.
 Example Go to topic • the equation contains trigonometric functions with different arguments.
 Example Go to topic

 Note: You could use an alias to solve this equation.
-If you replace all occurrences of sin (θ) with Q then this becomes a polynomial equation in the variable Q:
+If you replace all occurrences of sin (θ) with Q then this becomes a quadratic equation in the variable Q:

 2 Q 2 = Q.Solve this equation first for Q: